Last Updated on 28/07/2023

 If the thought of taking on your closet sounds daunting, why not try my 52-week closet challenge?
 It’s a slow, easy and very sustainable way to pare down your clothing over the course of one year.

-Why Choose Sustainable Fashion in a Nutshell
+The Benefit of Sustainable Fashion in a Nutshell

 Ultimately, the decision of whether to buy sustainable fashion or fast fashion is up to you.
 There are, however, a number of good, ethical reasons to choose sustainable fashion, including its benefits for the environment and workers.